UBC-Thunderbots/Mechanical/README.md

 Our mechanical CAD repository.
 To get started, please see follow the guide below:

 ## Setting Up with GitHub Desktop:

-*Using github desktop is the simplest method
+*Using GitHub Desktop is the simplest method.
+You're welcome to try other options

 1. Download [GitHub Desktop](https://desktop.github.com/)
 2. Create an account or login.